sara-sabr/ITStrategy/_pages/en/employee-profiles.md

 - Management - Manager and above
 - Power users - Development, system/database administration, analytics/reporting
 - Client services - Work directly with the public
+- Call Center User - Similar to an activity-based worker but requires additional telephony options
-- General users - Usually at their desk
+- General GC Office users - Usually at their desk
-- Special needs - Non-standard devices and tools
+- Special needs/Accessible - worker with disabilities in the workplace who requires a client’s need assessment and awareness services   for adaptive technology
+- Remote/Field - Primarily works out of the office, however, may work remotely

 #### Management - Manager and above